-Mandatory Reporting: The legal requirement under the Children, Youth and Families Act 2005 (Vic.) to make a report to the designated authority in order to protect children from harm relating to physical and sexual abuse.
-The principal, teachers, medical practitioners, nurses, student counsellors and those in religious ministry are mandatory reporters under this Act.
-PROTECT: Identifying and responding to all forms of abuse in Victorian schools
+Mandatory Reporting: The legal requirement under the Children, Youth and Families Act 2005 (Vic.) to make a report to the designated authority in order to protect children from harm relating to physical and

 Reasonable belief - mandatory reporting: When school staff are concerned about the safety and wellbeing of a child or young person, they must assess that concern to determine if a report should be made to the relevant agency.
 This process of considering all relevant information and observations is known as forming a reasonable belief.
 A 'reasonable belief' or a 'belief on reasonable grounds' is not the same as having proof, but is more than mere rumour or speculation.
 A reasonable belief is formed if a reasonable person in the same position would have formed the belief on the same grounds (PROTECT: Identifying and responding to all forms of abuse in Victorian schools).